 The first step to creating and maintaining humidity in your tank, is a good lid.
 A screen lid alone is not sufficient.
 A glass/plexiglass/lexan lid, cut to fit is the best option.

-Sponges were once considered a staple in the hermit crab tank but there are better solutions to the humidity issue.
+- Sponges: Sponges were once considered a staple in the hermit crab tank but there are better solutions to the humidity issue.
 Sponges placed in the fresh water will raise humidity.
 Sponges should be changed out daily, sterilized and replaced with already sterilized sponges.
 Sponges placed in the salt water will become nasty fast.
 Due to the upkeep of sponges it’s easier to go with moss.

-If you have just discovered that your crabs need humidity and you are not able to fix the problem immediately you can place a wet towel over the tank.
-The towel must be kept wet and this is not a long term solution.
-You can also mist the tank with dechlorinated water.
+If you have just discovered that your crabs need humidity and you are not able to fix the problem immediately you can place a wet towel over the tank and some plastic wrap on top of the towel.
+The towel must be kept wet and it must have plastic wrap over it or as the towel dries out it will absorb the moisture from the tank.
 This is not a long term solution.

 Originally posted at All Things Crabby The Hermit Crab Care Blog